Azure/Azure-TDSP-ProjectTemplate/README.md

 2. Why and how raw is converted into processed data
 3. Location of the data in storage containers in Azure blobs, Azure Data Lake, SQL server etc.

-The two documents under Docs/Project, namely the [Charter](./Docs/Project/Charter.md) and [Exit Report](./Docs/Project/Exit%20Report.md) are very important to consider.
+The two documents under Docs/Project, namely the [Charter](./Docs/Project/Charter.md) and [Exit Report](./Docs/Project/Exit%20Report.md) are particularly important to consider.
+They help to define the project at the start of an engagement, and provide a final report to the customer or client.